 This recent mass murder represented the intersectionality of all previously defined sentiments: the hyper-sexualization of Asian women, an “Us vs Them” mentality, belief that: you don’t matter because you’re not a definable individual, only a blurred background member, and that Asians are disposable because we’re diseased.

-If you’re really here in support of our community, let our voices be heard.
+If you’re really here in support of our community And To Stop Asian Hate, let our voices be heard.
 You can start by:

 - Diversifying the thought leaders you follow to include AAPI voices

 - Visiting your local bookstore and asking for recommendations of works by Asian authors – make our voices count on a larger, monetized scale